facebook

 What is a Daybed?

-“Daybeds are dual-functional, versatile pieces of furniture used as a couch as well as a bed," explains interior design Rasha Rizwan.
-“Daybeds provide a good lounging area when used as a sofa and provides a space to take a quick day nap or to sleep when the guests come over.”
+“Daybeds are dual-functional, versatile pieces of furniture used as a couch and a bed," explains interior designer Rasha Rizwan.
+“Daybeds provide a good lounging area when used as a sofa and space to take a quick day nap or to sleep when the guests come over.”

 A daybed in a window space (credit: Hope Austin Interiors)